Octavio4422/Octavio4422/README.md

 # Hi there, I'm Octavio || Hola a todos, soy Octavio

-## I'm a Student, Web Developer (trying to be one), and a Technology Enthusiast!!
+## I'm a Student, Web/FullStack Developer, and a Technology Enthusiast!!

-- I’m currently learning Backend
+- I’m Working on Proyects C:
-- 2022 Goals: Finish SoyHenry Bootcamp
+- 2022 Goals: Finish SoyHenry Bootcamp and Find an IT Job

 ### Languages and Tools: